logicbreaks/weather_scraper/README.md

 !You need to have go installed if you do not it will be installed!

-One-Liner to install (for whatever reason) :
+One-Liner to install on Linux (for whatever reason) :
 ``curl -sSL https://raw.githubusercontent.com/logicbreaks/weather_scraper/master/install.sh | bash``

+!!!
+Only tested on Linux Mint 21.2 x86_64 with go version go1.21.3 linux/amd64
+!!!